 Queen Semiramis also proclaimed that Baal would be present on earth in the form of a flame, whether candle or lamp, when used in worship.

-Semiramis became known in another language as "Ishtar" which is pronounced "Easter", and her moon egg became known as "Ishtar's egg."
+Semiramis became known in another language as "Ishtar" which is pronounced "Easter" in English, and her moon egg became known as "Ishtar's egg."
 Ishtar soon became pregnant and claimed that it was the rays of the sun-god Baal that caused her to conceive.

 The illegitimate son that she brought forth was named Tammuz.
 Since the child could not have been physically conceived by her dead son/husband, to avoid scandal, she claimed Tammuz was born of Nimrod through a supernatural conception and that the baby was Nimrod himself reborn.